yashas-13/arivu/README.md

 Okay, focusing on concise, key features for manufacturing and retail roles for Arivu Foods:

+Core Product Identification & Details:

+Product Name: (e.g., "Low-Carb Multi Seeds Atta", "Groundnut Oil") - This is the primary display name of the product.
+SKU (Stock Keeping Unit): A unique alphanumeric code for each specific product variant (e.g., AF-LCA-1KG, AF-GNO-1L).
+This is crucial for tracking.
+Product Description: A more detailed explanation of the product, its key features, and benefits (e.g., "Whole Ground Flax, Sunflower, Melon, Pumpkin Seeds; Rich in Fibre, Protein, Calcium.").
+Category: (e.g., "Flour", "Oil", "Snacks") - For logical grouping and reporting.
+Unit of Measure (UOM): How the product is sold or tracked (e.g., "kg", "Liter", "gram").
+Quantity/Volume per Unit: The specific amount in the UOM (e.g., "1" kg, "1" L, "500" g).
+MRP (Maximum Retail Price): The selling price to the customer (e.g., ₹480)

 ## Dashboard Features & Functions: Arivu Foods

 ---